PURPOSE AND MISSION STATEMENT

 In addition, the Registrar's Office is charged with evaluating and posting military, CLEP, and ULM Credit Examination credits; posting Incomplete grade and letter grade changes; data input (GPA update, transcripts sent to deans, Letters of Good Standing) on returning and "Summer Only" students; entering transfer credit for transfer students; and processing resignations, address changes, curriculum changes, and name and social security name changes.

 This office also has the responsibility of checking out graduate and undergraduate students for graduation, compiling the graduation list for graduating students each commencement, ordering diplomas, and determining academic honors.
-The management of classroom designation usage, the publication of the Schedule of Classes for each enrollment period, and the management of the International Student Office and the Veterans'Affairs Office are also responsibilities of the Registrar.
+The management of classroom designation usage, the publication of the Schedule of Classes for each enrollment period, and the management of the Veterans'Affairs Office are also responsibilities of the Registrar.

 As a principal administrative officer, the University Registrar assists the chief officers of the institution by providing reports, analyses, and recommendations required for policy formulation.
 The University Registrar also serves as a policy maker and acts to facilitate and implement institutional policy, as well as providing interpretation and enforcement of policy.